-d (4,41))) Play the audio for Sts to listen and check.
+d 4 41)) Play the audio for Sts to listen and check.
+Check answers.

-See verbs in bold in script 4.41
+See verbs in bold in audioscript 4.41

 - 1 He offered to make some coffee.

 - 2 He refused to go.

 - 3 He agreed to help me.

 - 4 He promised to call me.

 - 5 He reminded me to lock the door.

 - 6 He advised me to buy a new car.

 - 7 He invited me to have dinner.

 - 8 He denied breaking the window.

 - 9 He admitted stealing the money.

 - 10 He regretted marrying Susan.

-- He suggested going to a club.
+- 11 He suggested going to a dance club.

-The police accused him of killing his bo

-- 12 The police accused him of killing his boss.
+- 12 The police accused him of stealing the laptop.

-- e 4.42)) Focus on the task and explain that Sts are going to hear the sentences on the left in c, but in a different order and that they must respond with the corresponding reported sentence.
+- e (4.42)) Focus on the task and explain that Sts are going to hear the sentences on the left in c, but in a different order and that they must respond with the corresponding reported sentence.
 Focus on the example or demonstrate the activity yourself before you play the audio.
-Highlight that Sts should use the pronoun He each time, except with the verb accuse when they should begin 'The police...'
+Highlight that Sts should use the pronoun He each time, except with the verb accuse when they should begin "The police..."